ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

 * Reading:
     * _Spring Web Essentials_ chapters 9 and 12 (skip 11).
 * Lecture:
+    * Spring JPA
+        * Learn how to associate entity classes using Java Persistence Architecture (JPA) relationships.
+        * Creating one-to-one, one-to-many, and many-to-one relationships.
+        * Unit testing entities with JPA relationships.
+    * Property Validation
+        * Add the dependencies to our `pom.xml` file.
+        * Learn how bean validation constraints work.
-    * Use JPA relationships to associate entity classes.
+        * Apply validation constraints to our entity classes.
+        * Create tests for invalid or missing properties.
 * Activities and assignments:
-    * __LAB 4:__ Property Validation & JPA Entity Relationships &mdash; Due at the start of week 6.
+    * __LAB 4:__ [Property Validation & JPA Entity Relationships](./lab-4/README.md) &mdash; Due at the start of week 6.

 ## Week 5 - Putting our Services to Work